Are Silver One Cent Pennies Rare?

 THANK YOU for any help.

-The penny you describe did not come from the mint in silver.
+My Answer: The penny you describe did not come from the mint in silver.
 I would suspect that someone has coated it with something silver color or maybe actual silver, who knows.

 The only penny or one cent coin to come from the United States Mint in a silvery color was the 1943 Zinc-coated Steel Penny.